skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 case class UserBaseInfo(id: Long, username: String, email: String, age: Int)
 ```

 And you get immutability, the constructor, all the getters, `equals` and `hashCode`, for free (plus a bunch of other stuff not available in Java, like pattern matching).
 Groovy has something similar with the `@Immutable` annotation.
-In Java, you can use the <a href="https://projectlombok.org" target="_blank">Lombok</a> library to ease the burden.
+In Java, you can use the [Lombok](https://projectlombok.org) library to ease the burden.
 Or, just buckle down and write the damn thing.
 I promise you the short-term pain of writing some fairly boilerplate code will more than pay for itself in the long-term with how much clearer, more maintainable and easier to on-board the project will be.

 Now, if you are REALLY opposed to the thought of writing those additional classes in Java, I would advise using a small cheat.
 Basically, you create an interface...